brunoperdigao/Building-Energy-ML-API/README.md

 Building Energy ML-API
 ==============================

-A Machine Learning model for timeseries prediction on buildings energy consumption data
+A Machine Learning model for timeseries prediction on buildings energy consumption data.
+This model is used in [this project.](https://github.com/brunoperdigao/Building-Energy-Dashboard)

 Project Organization
 ------------